-Cobalt is naturally occurring element that does have beneficial applications.
-For instance, cobalt is an essential component of vitamin B12.
+Cobalt is a naturally occurring element that does have beneficial applications.
+For instance, cobalt is an essential component of vitamin B-12.
 Cobalt has been added to pigments to produce a distinct blue color.
-Lithium ion batteries contain cobalt.
+Lithium-ion batteries contain cobalt.
 In the medical field, cobalt-60 is used in radiotherapy and for sterilizing medical equipment.
 Hip replacements are also made of cobalt.
-Regardless of these perceived advantages, cobalt is not without its problems.
+Regardless of these perceived advantages, cobalt is not without its concerns.
 Cobalt can accumulate to toxic levels in the liver, kidney, pancreas, and heart, as well as the skeleton and skeletal muscle.
 Cobalt has been found to produce tumors in animals and is likely a human carcinogen as well.

 Occupational Exposure to Cobalt